 With 5 billion people using the internet, web applications without a surprise, have become critical for business operations.
 E-commerce platforms, enterprise solutions and cloud technology store extensive amount of data.

 But here’s the problem: the digital proliferation brings with it heightened cyber attack risks.
-According to a report from Verizon, 26% of all data breaches involves web application attacks.
+According to a report from Verizon, 26% of all data breaches involves penetration testing web applications attacks.
 Plus, they are the second most common attack vector.

 What is Web Application Penetration Testing?